 Particularly in Cambodia, the national focal points consist of five representatives from different organizations from the public as well as the private sector, namely the Ministry of Industry, Science, Technology and Innovation (MISTI), the Young Entrepreneurs Association of Cambodia (YEAC) and the Cambodia Women Entrepreneurs Association (CWEA).

-If you register as Service Provider, you are allowed full access to the ASEAN Access web portal too.
-You can browse all the information, resources, events and so on.
+Register as Service Provider, you can browse all the information, resources, events and so on.
 In addition, you can offer your services in the Service Provider databank and increase your professional credibility and brand visibility through association with ASEAN Access.

 Service providers are agencies, organizations, or units that provide or offer services or products to help or consult SMEs planning to enter into new markets and to run their business.
 In the ASEAN Access Service Provider databank, Service providers are grouped into two marketing sectors depending on their service offer: First, these are importers, distributors, and agents.
 Second, organizations providing business support.
 Those could be either public organizations or commercial entities including business matchmakers.